En Plein Air Painting

 Additional, but not necessary, colors.

-STRETCHED CANVASES and CANVAS COVERED PANELS - also come in various sizes and are sold in packs.
-The size should also be from 9 X 12 up to 16 X 24 or slightly larger.
-Depending on your preference, canvas surfaces can be used as is, or you can apply one or two coats of Gesso, sanding lightly between coats, to get a smoother finish.
+STRETCHED CANVASES and CANVAS COVERED PANELS for acrylic painting also come in various sizes and are sold in packs.
+9 X 12 or slightly larger would be the most convenient size.
+Depending on your preference, they can be used as is, or you can apply one or two coats of Gesso, sanding lightly between coats, to get a smoother finish.

 BRUSHES: